Updated on October 31, 2022 by Sarina Tariq

 Either a satin weave cotton or a plain weave cotton that is finished chemically to appear shiny..

 Man-made fabric that is very popular.
 Low water absorbency.
 Often used for clothes.
-Not as popular as it once was.
+Learn more about polyester here

 A popular, high-density plastic.
 This polymer can be melted into a liquid and then remolded as it returns to a solid state.
 Its fibers are so strong, that in some cases, polyethylene is used to construct bullet-proof vests.